-We've tested over 75 vacuum cleaners, and below are our recommendations of the best vacuums for stairs.
-These recommendations are based not only on their performance on different types of surfaces but also on their design and price.
+We've tested over 90 vacuum cleaners, and below are our recommendations of the best vacuums for stairs.
+We chose these picks on their performance on different types of surfaces and also their design and price.
 For more buying recommendations, see our lists of the best lightweight vacuums, the best cordless vacuums, and the best cordless stick vacuums.

-It delivers exceptional overall performance on a variety of surface types, whether that be hardwood or high-pile carpet.
-Its suction performance remains quite consistent as its dirt compartment fills up.
-It comes with a couple of tools and accessories, including a turbo brush with a brushroll that's designed to self-clear hair wraps.
+It delivers exceptional overall performance on many surface types, whether that be hardwood or high-pile carpet.
+Its suction performance remains consistent as its dirt compartment fills up.
+It comes with a couple of tools and accessories, including a turbo brush with a brushroll meant to self-clear hair wraps.

-Unfortunately, its short battery life of a little over 10 minutes requires you to work quickly when dealing with messes on large staircases.
-It also isn't equipped with a HEPA filter, which might be an annoyance if you frequently clean up after a heavily-shedding pet.
-Still, its mix of portability and performance help make it one of the best lightweight vacuums that we've tested.
+Unfortunately, its short battery life of a little over 10 minutes requires you to work fast when dealing with messes on large staircases.
+It also isn't equipped with a HEPA filter, which might be an annoyance if you frequently clean up after a heavily shedding pet.
+Still, its mix of portability and performance helps make it one of the best lightweight vacuums that we've tested.

 The best canister vacuum that we've tested is the Miele Complete C3 Alize PowerLine.
 This model delivers excellent performance across surface types, from bare floors to high-pile carpets.
 It's corded and has a spacious dirt compartment, so you can tackle big areas without needing to empty it very often.

-Unfortunately, its hose is somewhat short, which limits your reach when using the vacuum in its semi-handheld configuration.
-It also incurs high recurring costs since its dirtbag and filters have to be replaced periodically.
+Unfortunately, its hose is somewhat short, limiting your reach when using the vacuum in its semi-handheld configuration.
+It also incurs high recurring costs since its dirtbag and filters need periodic replacing.
 Otherwise, it's one of the best vacuums we've tested and a great choice for stairs if you don't mind its heavier canister design.

 The HoLife HM036E is the best budget vacuum for stairs that we've tested.
 This cordless handheld delivers impressive overall performance for the price, as it does an outstanding job on surfaces like hardwood and linoleum and clears a good amount of debris on both low and high-pile carpet.
-Thanks to its lightweight construction and integrated carrying handle, it can be easily carried up and down flights of stairs.
+Thanks to its lightweight construction and integrated carrying handle, you can easily carry it up and down flights of stairs.

-It's quite well-built and decently easy to maintain, with a simple design that makes it fairly easy to access the few parts that require regular maintenance.
-Only its filters are disposable, so recurring costs are quite low.
-It comes with a liquid nozzle to clear wet messes, though we don't test this feature, and it should be thoroughly cleaned after that kind of use.
+It's well-built and decently easy to maintain, with a simple design that makes it easy to access the few parts that require regular maintenance.
+Only its filters are disposable, so recurring costs are low.
+It comes with a liquid nozzle to clear wet messes, though we don't test this feature, and it needs thorough cleaning after that kind of use.
 Its 20-minute-plus battery life is good for a handheld, allowing you to clear bigger spills without running out of charge partway through cleaning.

 Unfortunately, it struggles somewhat with clearing coarse or fine debris, like sand or baking soda, particularly on carpeted floors.
-It also has a small dirt compartment that needs to be emptied frequently, though it is on the large side for a handheld.
-Overall, it's a good budget-friendly option if you're looking for a versatile handheld vacuum that can be easily maneuvered for spot cleaning on stairs.
+It also has a small dirt compartment that needs frequent emptying, though it's on the large side for a handheld.
+Overall, it's a good budget-friendly option if you're looking for a versatile handheld vacuum that you can easily maneuver for spot cleaning on stairs.